Access Layoff & Business Services - Click Here!

 Corning Volunteer Fire Department (CVFD) Call Volume:

-The Corning Volunteer Fire Department responded to 25 calls for service last week, they were: 20 medicals, 4 public service and 1 investigation
+The Corning Volunteer Fire Department responded to 25 calls for service last week, they were: 22 medicals, 2 traffic collisions and 1 investigation.

 CITY MANAGER: